B0WEN-HU/Verilator_SIM_standalone/README.md

 # Verilator_SIM_standalone

-This is a Verilator simulation demo, it shows how to work with Verilator in a main program.
+This is a Verilator simulation demo, it shows how to work with Verilator in a main program `simulation.cpp`.

 flicker.v is a verilog module, which flips all its bits per cycle.